tuedang/media-downloader/README.md

 - In order run as application (click and run): `mvn package -P app`
 - Build war file to run on tomcat or jetty: `mvn package -P web`

+# License
+MIT, I think.
+Feel free to use this source code.

 # Demo
 Demo site:
 http://tdang.synology.me:7070/musicdownloader/